Skip to main content

 After engaging in the research and design process, teams will develop prototypes or other effective methods of communicating their concepts, and will present these concepts to stakeholders at the end of the quarter.

-The DRG will meet once per week during the full summer quarter for approximately 2 hours, with meeting time TBD.
+The DRG will meet once per week during the quarter, on Fridays from 4:30 — 6:00 pm.
 Participants will earn 2 credits for the DRG.
-Outside of the designated DRG meeting, students will be expected to engage in fieldwork and other team activities.
+Outside of the designated DRG meeting, students will be expected to engage in fieldwork (likely a few Fridays around mid-day) and other team activities.

 HOW TO APPLY